AI baby monitors attract anxious parents: ‘Fear is the quickest way to get people’s attention’

 The Web-connected devices include always-on cameras, microphones, thermometers, motion sensors and speakers, so viewers can talk to their baby from miles away.
 Internal computers use AI techniques such as “computer vision” to process the real-time sounds, sights and motion happening in and around a baby’s crib.

 The systems build on a new wave of baby monitors that look for subtle clues in the newborn’s body.
-The New York start-up Nanit’s $379 “complete monitoring system” uses an overhead camera and special swaddling blanket to track infant breathing and sleep patterns.
+New York start-up Nanit’s $379 “complete monitoring system” uses an overhead camera and special swaddling blanket to track infant breathing and sleep patterns.
 The Utah-based company Owlet sells a $299 “smart sock” that tracks babies’ heart rate and oxygen levels.

 But the AI-enabled devices go one step further by using facial-analysis software to send alerts when they sense a baby is crying or has covered their face.
-The systems are also designed to automatically record images, including of the babies’ smiling, which are then stored long-term in company-controlled server space.
+The systems are also designed to automatically record images, including of the babies smiling, which are then stored long-term in company-controlled server space.

 With no industry leader, rival start-ups are competing to offer parents features they can’t get anywhere else.
 The Turkey-based start-up Invidyo, which claims roughly 5,000 active users, sells a $149 baby camera with a face-detection system that can send “stranger alerts” when an unknown person is spotted in an infant’s room.

 GenkiCam, whose Taiwan-based developers said they intend to sell to U.S. buyers in the coming months, also advertises “vomiting detection” that can send alerts when a baby is seen spitting up.
-Camera systems that can detect when the baby is smiling, crying or has her face covered will sell for $149, the company said; vomiting detection will cost $50 more.
+Camera systems that can detect when babies are smiling, crying or have their faces covered will sell for $149, the company said; vomiting detection will cost $50 more.

 Developers said they trained the AI systems on infant behavior by building vast databases of babies’ cries and facial expressions.
 Some start-ups said they used video of babies taken from sites such as YouTube, while others captured original footage and refined their systems through parents’ real-world use.